irfafarooq-ee/Digital-Logic-Design/README.md

 Digital Logic Design is a foundational course in electrical and computer engineering that covers the principles of digital systems.
 Topics typically include:

-Boolean algebra and logic simplification
+- Boolean algebra and logic simplification

-Logic gates and combinational circuits
+- Logic gates and combinational circuits

-Karnaugh maps and circuit minimization
+- Karnaugh maps and circuit minimization

-Sequential circuits like flip-flops, counters, and registers
+- Sequential circuits like flip-flops, counters, and registers

-Hardware description languages and simulation tools Scribd

 The labs in this repo are designed to reinforce these theories with practical implementation and problem solving.

 # 🗂️ Repository Structure
 Digital-Logic-Design/
  ├── Labs (Solved)/
  │   ├── Lab-1 …
  │   ├── Lab-2 …
  │   └── …
  ├── README.md
  └── .gitattributes

 Each lab folder includes:

-Problem descriptions
+- Problem descriptions

-Solutions (simulations, schematics, Verilog code, etc.)
+- Solutions (simulations, schematics, Verilog code, etc.)

-Report or observations (if applicable)
+- Report or observations (if applicable)

 # 📌 How to Use This Repo